-Graduates of the Academy's acupuncture and Chinese Herbal Studies programs are qualified to sit for the national certification examinations in Acupuncture and Chinese Herbology, which are administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Graduates of the Academy's Master of Acupuncture and Certificate in Chinese Herbal Medicine programs are qualified to sit for the national certification examinations in Acupuncture and Chinese Herbology, which are administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Permission to sit for exams prior to graduation is at the discretion of the Academic Dean.
 NCCAOM certification is currently accepted as a full or partial basis for licensure as acupuncture and/or Oriental medicine practitioners in most states.
 For more information contact NCCAOM at: 2025 M St. NW, Suite 800, Washington DC, 20036.
-Phone 888.381.1140.
-Web: www.nccaom.org.
+Phone (888)381-1140.
+Web: nccaom.org.